Anonymous642/ReSpec-CFA/README.md

 Once built, you are ready to run the test application.
 To do this:

 0. Ensure the development board is plugged into your device
-1. Right click ReSpec-CFA_Secure in Project Explorer and select "Run as -> STM32 C/C++ application".
+1. Right click SpecCFA-TZ_Secure in Project Explorer and select "Run as -> STM32 C/C++ application".
 This will compile the application and flash it onto the MCU.
 This process takes a minute or two to complete.

 <p align="center"><img src="./imgs/running_2.png"></p>